 Credit Score to Buy a House 2021

 Depending on what type of home loan you are looking into, the credit score requirement does change.
-For a conventional loan, the expected credit score is at least 620, whereas a FHA loan ranges from 500-580 depending on the lender.
+For a conventional loan or farm loan, the expected credit score is at least 620, whereas a FHA loan ranges from 500-580 depending on the lender.
 VA loans are a bit different as there is no credit limit, however most lenders look for a 620 or above.
 These are relatively standard FICO credit scores in regards to home loan qualification and remain the same each year.

 The one thing that can change is if FICO opts to change how credit scores are calculated like they did in January of 2020.
 In this situation individuals’ scores were adjusted to reflect the change, and if the adjustment was severe enough it could affect the home loan application process.
 FICO does this every five years or so.